Low-degree lower bounds via almost orthonormal bases: Introduction

 Let $\bbP$ denote the distribution under the null hypothesis $H_{0}$ in the testing setting, or the distribution of the data in the estimation setting.
-Proving LD lower bounds amounts to establishing an upper-bound of the form (see Section~\ref{s:set} for further details)
+Proving LD lower bounds amounts to establishing an upper bound of the form (see Section~\ref{s:set} for further details)

 where $x$ is the likelihood ratio $x={d\bbP_{H_{1}}\over d\bbP}(Y)$ in testing $\bbP$ against $\bbP_{H_1}$, or the target quantity in estimation.
 The supremum ranges over all polynomial functions $f$ of degree at most $D$, and $\bbE\cro{x}^2=1$ in testing problems.
 The value $\bbE\cro{x}^2$ corresponds to the supremum for $D=0$, i.e. when restricting to trivial constant polynomials.